 Physical activity will not be used or withheld as punishment.

 Delegation of Responsibility

-The CEO shall be responsible to monitor the school, programs and curriculum to ensure compliance with this policy, related policies and established guidelines or administrative regulations.
+The CEO shall be responsible for monitoring the school, programs, and curriculum to ensure compliance with this policy, related policies, and established guidelines or administrative regulations.

 Staff members responsible for programs related to student wellness shall report to the CEO or designee regarding the status of such programs.